 This final week has been one of tying up loose ends.
 Revd.
-Evelyn and I worked through the paperwork from the distribution and we also began to put together a waiting list for whenever we have another distribution.
-Then the guesthouse was cleaned ready for this week’s new occupants and we stored away the equipment left over from the distribution.
+Evelyn and I worked through the paperwork from the distribution and we also began to put together a waiting list for whenever we have another one.
+Then the guesthouse was cleaned ready for this week’s new occupants and we stored away the equipment left over from last week.

 On Saturday I went with my lovely hosts, the Thompsons, to visit the children’s home they run here.
 Together with a fantastic staff team of local people, they are caring for and educating more than 30 children.